Daniel Jones Player Prop Bets for NFL Week 12 | New York vs. Philadelphia 11/28/2021

 - Last week against the Buccaneers, Jones went 23-for-38 (60.5 percent) for 167 yards, while throwing one touchdown and two interceptions.

-- Jones has passed for 499 yards while completing 66.7% of his throws (60-of-90), with four touchdowns and three interceptions (166.3 yards per game) over his last three outings.
+- Jones has 499 passing yards (166.3 ypg), completing 66.7% of his passes and throwing four touchdown passes and three interceptions over his last three games.

-- He's also carried the ball 12 times for 39 yards, averaging 13.0 yards per game.
+- He also has 39 rushing yards on 12 carries, averaging 13.0 yards per game.

 Jones' New York Teammates